tdcnguyen/cs410demo/README.md

 3. For translation tasks, the translated input.
 4. For regression tasks, one or more real-valued outputs.

-In response to this need, we created a customizable web interface called *Spotlight* for text mining tasks that allows researchers to easily demonstrate their algorithms.
+In response to this need, we created a customizable web interface called *Textlight* for text mining tasks that allows researchers to easily demonstrate their algorithms.
 Researchers and text mining enthusiasts can upload data sets, train or upload models, test these models, and view or download both specific results and aggregated statistics using our web application.
 Our prototype is tailored to classification tasks but could be expanded to other text mining and analysis tasks.

 # Implementation
 We could not find any standard tools, either packaged as part of a data mining library, or a standalone application, that perform direct integration of text mining algorithms into a demonstrable application with visualization.
 There are sample libraries in certain machine learning packages that provide sample code for producing a small subset of demonstrable applications.